MaskedSpeech: Context-aware Speech Synthesis with Masking Strategy: Experiments

 \subsection{Subjective Evaluation}

-To evaluate the quality of the proposed MaskedSpeech model, the Mean Opinion Score (MOS) evaluation is conducted to evaluate the naturalness and expressiveness of the synthesized speech.
+To evaluate the quality of the proposed MaskedSpeech model, the Mean Opinion Score (MOS) evaluation is conducted to evaluate the naturalness and expressiveness of the synthesized speech\footnote{The audio samples can be found at \url{https://speech11.github.io/MaskedSpeech/}.}.
+A Fastspeech2 model was trained and used as the baseline model.
 20 sentences were randomly selected from the test set and synthesized by different models, each audio is rated by 10 native Chinese listeners.
 The listeners are asked to rate the speech's naturalness and expressiveness on a scale from 1 to 5 with intervals of 0.5.
 Score 1 means the speech is unnatural completely and score 5 means the speech is completely natural.
+For the proposed model, ground truth context speech and text are used for the audio generation.
 Tab.~\ref{tab:mos} shows the MOS results.
 Our proposed MaskedSpeech model achieved a higher MOS score than the baseline Fastspeech2 model in terms of naturalness and expressiveness.
 This indicates that with the help of both contextual semantic and acoustic features, the proposed model could improve the prosody generation.